 1,100 leaders in the water treatment industry exhibited their work to promote a future where high-tech systems deliver and monitor our water.
 It was kind of like an aquatic Disney World: you could visit everything in one day, but you’d be rushing through.
 Falcon’s CEO, Stephen Shang, noted that his step counter recorded 5,001 steps in two hours—that’s two and half miles just touring the exhibit hall for the morning.
 Some of the live demonstrations featured equipment large enough to fill a conference room.
 Exhibitors often added colorful plastic balls to the water so we could see the direction of the flow.
 I found it surprisingly entertaining to watch the colored balls shoot through the pipes as the equipment filtered these “particles” from the water.

 We were pleased to see Falcon Structures’ clients such as WesTech at the conference.
-However, we discovered that shipping containers are not widely considered an option for water treatment equipment enclosures.
+However, we discovered that shipping containers are not widely considered an option for modular water treatment equipment shelters and enclosures.
 Most of the smaller treatment units were housed in an 8-foot by 10-foot fiberglass enclosures.
 I imagine most customers look at a typical 20-foot shipping container and think, “That’s overkill!
-We wouldn’t use all of that space,” but a 10-foot shipping container equipment enclosure is perfect for smaller pieces of equipment.
+We wouldn’t use all of that space,” but a 10-foot shipping container equipment shelter is perfect for smaller pieces of equipment.
 Falcon’s experience working with energy companies to create 10-foot equipment enclosures for pipeline monitoring equipment makes me confident that a similar product for would be a great fit for many original equipment manufacturers.

 10-foot shipping containers are a great option for water treatment equipment.